cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_cf_openstack.html.md

 In this page you will run Cloud Foundry on OpenStack.

+NOTE: These instructions are for v138 release of Cloud Foundry.
+For newer versions of Cloud Foundry, [please let us know](https://github.com/cloudfoundry/cf-docs/issues/new) if this documentation continues to work or needed some changes.

 ## What will happen ##

 At the end of this page, three `m1.medium` VMs will be running in your OpenStack environment running Cloud Foundry.